dat3Cph/material/flow1/jpa/week1/README.md

     - Be able to explain and demonstrate JPA lifecycle annotations like @PrePersist, @PostPersist, @PreUpdate, @PostUpdate, @PreRemove, @PostRemove, @PostLoad.
 4. Data Access Object (DAO) Architecture
     - Be able to explain and demonstrate the benefits of using a DAO architecture for separating database access logic from business logic.
+5. Be able to explain and implement the Singleton design pattern.
-5. Date and Time
+6. Date and Time
     - Explain how Java Date and Time API integrates with JPA for managing date and time-related data.
     - Demonstrate the different types of date and time data using JPA annotations.
-6. Lombok
+7. Lombok
     - Be able to explain the purpose of Lombok and how it reduces boilerplate code in Java entities.
     - Explain and demonstrate how to add a private constructor to a class with Lombok.
     - Explain and demonstrate Lombok @Data, @AllArgConstructor, @RequiredArgsConstructor and @Builder annotations.